Supercritical CO2 Extractor

 For larger producers who want to scale up capacity.

-Our CO2 Extractors are so easy to use we’ve seen one operator running NINE MACHINES at the same time!
+Our Supercritical CO2 extractor are so easy to use we’ve seen one operator running NINE MACHINES at the same time!

 How is that possible?